Maximum directory depth - scan_max_depth

 Ignore groups - scan_ignore_group

 Ignore specific groups from scans.
 This option should be used with care and is not ideal for ignoring false positives.
-Instead, you should use one of the ignore files.

 Default: empty